- Home

 Focused on outdoor seating, planters, pet corners, and kitchen ledges where family routine and animal movement can collide

-Designed for premium lake-side balcony with garden route pressure, with access left for cleaning and maintenance
+Designed for well-finished lake-side balcony with garden route pressure, with access left for cleaning and maintenance

 Booking Detail